Love over Gold: Release

-Love over Gold was released on 20 September 1982 initially on vinyl LP and cassette, and later on compact disc.
+Love over Gold was released on 24 September 1982 initially on vinyl LP and cassette, and later on compact disc.
 "Private Investigations" was released as the lead single from the album in Europe.
-It reached the number 2 position in the United Kingdom, despite its almost seven minute length, Dire Straits’ first single in the UK to reach the top 5.
+It reached the number 2 position in the United Kingdom, despite its almost seven minute length, and was Dire Straits’ first single in the UK to reach the top 5.
 In the United States the shortest track "Industrial Disease" was released as a single, reaching the 75 position on the Billboard Hot 100 in 1983.

 The album was remastered and reissued with the rest of the Dire Straits catalogue in 1996 by Vertigo Records internationally, and in 2000 by Warner Bros. records in the United States.
 The remastered CD features slightly altered cover art; the album title is rendered underneath the band name, both in larger type, rather than arranged across the top.
 The image of lightning is also somewhat zoomed in and made brighter, making for a more purple color.
 It remains the only remastered Dire Straits CD with altered cover art (the U.S. remastered CD still retains the original vinyl LP art).

-Love over Gold was the final album to feature original drummer Pick Withers, who left the band in November 1982 and was replaced by former Dave Edmunds / Rockpile drummer Terry Williams.
-Dire Straits then embarked on an eight-month-long Love over Gold Tour which finished with two sold-out concerts London's Hammersmith Odeon on 22 and 23 July 1983.
+Love over Gold was the final album to feature original drummer Pick Withers, who was replaced by former Dave Edmunds / Rockpile drummer Terry Williams.
+Dire Straits then embarked on the eight-month-long Love Over Gold Tour which finished with two sold-out concerts at London's Hammersmith Odeon on 22 and 23 July 1983.
 In January 1983 a four-song EP titled ExtendedancEPlay was released while Love over Gold was still in the album charts.
-The double album Alchemy Live was a recording of excerpts from the final two concerts of the tour, and was reportedly released without studio overdubs.
+The double album Alchemy Live was a recording of excerpts from the final two concerts of the tour and was reportedly released without studio overdubs.
 The concert was also issued on VHS and Laserdisc, and was remastered and released on DVD and Blu-ray in 2010.

-“Private Investigations” continued to be played throughout the Brothers in Arms and On Every Street tours, while “Telegraph Road” returned to the band's set list in 1992 during the last half of Dire Straits’ final tour, and Knopfler continued to play the track during his tours as a solo artist.
+"Private Investigations" continued to be played throughout the Brothers in Arms and On Every Street tours, while "Telegraph Road" returned to the band's set list in 1991 during Dire Straits' final 1991-92 tour, and Knopfler continued to perform the track during his tours as a solo artist.